ismailkcbss/Full_Stack-Restaurant/README.md

 - ### Backend Installation

-Open the 'backend' folder in the downloaded directory and click the folder path above the directory to run the command prompt and run this path in the command client.
-Then, type the following command to load the **node-modules** folder into the directory
+Open the **backend** folder in the downloaded directory and click the folder path above the directory to run the command prompt and run this path in the command client.
+Then, type the following command to load the *node-modules* folder into the directory

 ```bash
 $ npm install